Help, Advice, and Solutions for drug testing

 We recommend urine tests as they are inexpensive to buy, and the results are almost instant.
 Urine tests are categorized as an immunoassay which produces a qualitative result; this would be either a “YES” or “NO” much like a pregnancy test, meaning it will tell you yes there is a drug present or no there isn’t but not by how much.

-○ Oral drug tests
+○ What are Oral drug tests

-Oral saliva drug tests kits give very similar results to a urine test.
+Oral saliva drug test kits give very similar results to a urine test.
 The main difference between the two is that the device uses saliva from the mouth instead of urine for drug detection.
 Why would you use an oral test instead of a urine test?
 Well, the testing method makes it difficult to compromise or ‘cheat’ this makes it more desirable to use, also there is no gender issue, so either sex can monitor the process.
 The downside to oral tests is the window of detection compared to urine is smaller.
 Typically, the detection period of saliva is half compared to a urine sample.